 The basic knowledge to be able to development Jepster I learned during my study Industrial Engineering at the University of Groningen.
 I have a specialisation in IT and got my master degree in September 2009.

-Besides developing Jepster I have a full time job at Avebe, world's largest potato starch producer.
-I'm working as a IT engineer at our headquarters in Veendam.
+Besides developing Jepster I have a full time job at Avebe, world's largest potato starch and protein producer.
+I'm the manager of our Functional Application Support Team at our ICT department.
+I'm located at our Headquarters in Veendam.
 Before Avebe I started my career as an IT auditor at Ernst & Young.